Just me. Father of five (yes, five). Writer, ponderer, eater of vegetables. Living along the lush shores of the Chesapeake Bay.

 After high school, I did a short stint at the Berklee school of music in Boston playing jazz bass, but for a farm boy (during my formative years anyway), the culture shock did me in.
 Several years of rock and roll and drugs (and sex) followed.
 How I came to play jazz bass growing up on a tobacco farm is another story I need to write about someday.

 In the late 80s, I studied English and creative writing at the University of Maryland with Michael Collier, Stanley Plumly, Verlyn Flieger, and Phillis Levin.
-I never did much with that, though, and instead traipsed across the country to live in Carlsbad, CA, following my girlfriend (and future first wife).
+This was mostly poetry, and for years I mainly wrote poetry.
+Still do, at times, but strangely poetry is much more time consuming than fiction.
+More emotionally raw, as well.
+It is also not very lucrative, and I never did much with it.
+Instead, I traipsed across the country to live in Carlsbad, CA, following my girlfriend (and future first wife).

 Honestly, Denver is a great town.
 Plains to the east, mountains to the west.
 There are so many great stories I have from living there.
 I’ll write about them and include in my stories area one day.
 My first daughter was born in Denver (with my then second wife).

 In the late 90’s, I moved back to Maryland, settling along the Chesapeake Bay, having two more children, a daughter and son, though both were born in Virginia.
 Life was mostly good.
-I worked for a conservative think tank doing digital strategy.
-That part was not so good.
-My wife and I separated.
-Also not so good.
+I worked for a conservative think tank (bleh) doing digital strategy.
+My wife and I separated (also bleh).
 In the late 2000’s, I worked in Manhattan for a year, living in Jersey City, NJ.
 Some fun times, some terrible times.
 My family back in Maryland survived our house being hit by a tornado, so that was the end of my New York story.
 I moved back to Maryland.
 Another story I need to write about sometime.

-In 2011, I remarried.
-I had another daughter in 2015 and also gained a beautiful step-daughter.
+In 2011, I remarried and had another daughter in 2015 and also gained a beautiful step-daughter.

-I’ve written my whole life, all throughout these travels and adventures.
+I’ve written fiction my whole life, all throughout these travels and adventures.
 At first, I wrote badly.
 I continued, though, finishing my first novel in the mid-90’s.
 I deleted it because it was terrible.
 I wrote a second in the early-2000’s.
-That got deleted as well, though not because it was terrible.
+That got deleted as well, though not because it was (that) terrible.
 I simply lost the disc it was on.
-Too bad, it was a decent book.
 My third I completed in the late-2000’s, shortly after my mother passed away.
-It had a great story, but the writing did not impress.
-I queried it, got no response, and sighed.
+It had a great plot (I think), but the writing was probably mediocre at best.
+I queried it, got no response, sighed, and put on Kindle.
+I made $7.28.
+I’ve since taken down.

 My fourth novel came in a flash, a crime novel, a retelling of the parentage of the Minotaur.
 Personally, I love this book, even if I realize it’s flaws now.
-I also queried it, got little response (a couple of partials), and sighed again.
+I also queried it, got little response (a couple of partials), and sighed again, and also slapped up on Kindle.
+It’s also down now.

 A picture of my lovely wife (more here):